 In view of the above requirements, the laundry allowance shall be thirteen dollars and forty-six cents (\$13.46) per pay period.
 For Chief Pursers, Senior Assistant Pursers, Junior Assistant Pursers, Chief Stewards and Second Stewards and/or other positions when required to wear the standard navy dress blue uniforms with internationally recognized insignia will be paid seventeen dollars and thirty-one cents (\$17.31) per pay period.
+No allowance will be due or paid when an employee is in leave without pay status for a full pay period.

-- 32.07 Laundry or uniform allowances are to be paid only if the required items are worn in accordance with AMHS policy and procedure in effect at the time.
-Management will provide reasonable notice to the Union before changing its policy.
-If a change in policy is reasonably believed to result in additional cost to the employee, the Union may request to meet and confer.
-Union delegates shall assist in demanding such compliance.
+32.07 Laundry or uniform allowances are to be paid only if the required items are worn in accordance with AMHS policy and procedure in effect at the time.
+Management will provide reasonable notice to the UnionIBU-P before changing its policy.
+If a change in policy is reasonably believed to result in additional cost to the employee, the UnionIBU-P may request to meet and confer.
+UnionIBU-P delegates shall assist in demanding such compliance.
 Recipients may be required to sign time sheets or other forms attesting to their eligibility to receive payment.
-Notwithstanding these conditions, there shall be no deduction from these allowances during periods of vacation, sick leave or accumulated time off. - 32.08 No laundry and Uniform Allowances are due during a pay period in which the employee does not receive any pay. - 32.09 Employees may display the Union's insignia on the working uniform in accordance with standards developed by the Employer and the Union. - 32.10 AMHS may choose to provide uniforms and cleaning services to bargaining unit members in lieu of the laundry or uniform allowance in 32.06.
+Notwithstanding these conditions, there shall be no deduction from these allowances during periods of vacation, sick leave or accumulated time off.

+32.08 No laundry and Uniform Allowances are due during a pay period in which the employee does not receive any pay.

+32.09 Employees may display the Union's insignia on the working uniform in accordance with standards developed by the Employer and the Union.

+32.10 AMHS may choose to provide uniforms and cleaning services to bargaining unit members in lieu of the laundry or uniform allowance in 32.06.